 Do you remember that scene in ‘The Beach’ where they go swimming and the ocean glows with tiny blue specks of light?
 That happens in some parts of the Maldives, and it is one of the most incredible sights that you can see.
 The fairytale effect happens because ostracod crustaceans gather in certain parts of the Maldives and create a magical glow-in-the-dark effect when disturbed by the movement of the waves.
 Often mistaken for bioluminescent plankton that light up for only a second or two, ostracod crustaceans can actually ‘glow’ for up to a minute, lighting up the sea like a thousand shimmering stars in the ocean.

 This effect is a bit of a rare sighting though and only happens at certain times of the year.
 The high season for plankton spotting is between mid-summer to winter months, although they have been spotted in various locations year-round.
-Some recent sighting includes at Kuredu resort in November, October at Reethi and August and September on Fihalhohi Island.
+Some recent sighting includes at Kuredu Resort in November, October at at Reethi Rah between August and September.

 Another resort favorite is an open-air cinema.
 It is becoming incredibly popular for resorts to offer these screenings after sunset, once or twice a week.
 Classic films are played while you relax on bean bags and sip on fresh juices or cocktails.
 Some will also offer private open-air cinema screenings where they will set up a private hideaway for two.

 One of the best places to experience open-air cinema is at the Jungle cinema at Gili Lankanfushi.
 This ultra-lux resort is most famous for its thatched-water villas, but another highlight has to be the design and location of the cinema.
 They’ve created a beautiful space located in the lush jungle, where you can lounge on comfy chairs and have friendly staff bring over your favourite snacks and drinks as you watch the big screen.
 Click here to see more photos of the cinema and to book Gili Lankanfushi.